Last Updated on by Karl

 The drawback is that MailChimp’s editor is wonky, inflexible, and pretty limited.
 There’s no option for automations to branch off into multiple paths.
 Normally, you need marketing automation to be as flexible as possible.

 MailChimp started off throwing haymakers, but ActiveCampaign has waited patiently, sized it up, and responded with a flurry of hits to the face and kidneys.

-ActiveCampaigns automation capabilities are next-level, and exactly what you’d expect out of enterprise email marketing software.
+ActiveCampaign's marketing automation features are next-level, and exactly what you’d expect out of enterprise email marketing software.